From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Discussion and Future Work

 \section{Discussion and Future Work}

-\textbf{Experimental Design Tailored to Vulnerability Detection.} Our selection of post-training methods is purposefully tailored to the VD domain.
-For example, we evaluate DPO, ORPO, and GRPO as representative learning paradigms for reward-model/reference-model free preference optimization and on-policy RL, respectively, to rigorously examine their efficacy in VD, particularly in distinguishing between vulnerable code and its corresponding patched versions.
-The introduction of difficulty-aware data filtering and scheduling is also directly motivated by the inherent variance in complexity across different vulnerability types, ensuring our optimization strategy remains grounded in the unique characteristics of security-oriented data.
-Accordingly, some generic method extensions (e.g., SimPO~\citep{88}, Dr.GRPO~\citep{85}) and hyperparameters (e.g., the number of generations in GRPO~\citep{83}) that lack specific relevance to the core VD objectives are omitted in our experiments.

 \textbf{Evaluation Scope}.
-Given the substantial computational overhead of post-training, where a single RL run can span several days, an exhaustive exploration of various backbone models would result in prohibitive experimental costs.
-Furthermore, the construction of cross-language VD datasets that maintain comprehensive repository-level context remains a significant challenge in the field.
-Consequently, we focus our experiments on the Qwen3-4B backbone and C/C++ data.
-We emphasize, however, that our experimental methodology is fundamentally model-agnostic and language-independent.
-The conclusions derived are expected to generalize to alternative backbones and programming languages; we have open-sourced our post-training and evaluation framework to facilitate such verification in future work.
+Due to the high computational cost of post-training, where a single RL run can take several days, we focus on a representative set of methods and limit our experiments to the Qwen3-4B backbone and C/C++ data.
+Accordingly, some generic method extensions (e.g., SimPO~\citep{88}, Dr.GRPO~\citep{85}) and hyperparameters (e.g., the number of generations in GRPO~\citep{83}) that are not directly relevant to VD objectives are omitted.
+Constructing cross-language VD datasets with full repository-level context also remains challenging.
+Nevertheless, our methodology is model-agnostic and language-independent, and we open-source our framework to support future validation.

-\textbf{Evaluation Validity.} Although potential overlaps (i.e., data leakage) between the LLM pre-training data and evaluation benchmarks might cause bias in the absolute performance metrics, we clarify that the primary objective of this study is to demonstrate the relative improvements brought by our framework.
-Our experimental results consistently show that the post-training methods yield a significant enhancement in VD capabilities compared to the base model (as shown in Table~\ref{tab:performance_comparison}).
-Furthermore, given the inherent scarcity of the latest vulnerability data and the rapid iteration cycles of LLMs, ensuring a precise and leak-free evaluation of LLM-based VD remains an open challenge.
-We consider the development of more robust evaluation protocols for evolving LLMs to be a critical direction for future VD research.
+\textbf{Evaluation Validity.} While potential data leakage between pre-training and evaluation may bias absolute performance, our goal is to demonstrate relative improvements.
+Results consistently show that post-training significantly improves VD performance over the base model.
+Given the scarcity of recent vulnerability data and the rapid evolution of LLMs, developing more robust evaluation protocols remains an important direction for future work.